How to Apply Makeup for Photography: Women With Lighter Skin

 5. Under the Eyes

 For the under-eye area, what’s typically best is to use something that corrects and conceals all-in-one.
-We’re going to use a purple-toned colour corrector to brighten underneath the eyes.
+We’re going to use a purple-toned corrector to brighten underneath the eyes.

 brushing under the eyebrushing under the eyebrushing under the eye